How Often Does One Plan for Health?

 Medical Profession – Tradition health care is still an invaluable tool.
 Annual visits to a health professional are less costly than Emergency Room visits.
-Physicians, Nurses, Therapists, Dieticians are a resource that needs to be carefully selected and a positive relationship developed and nurtured to help overcome present and prevent future health issues
+Physicians, Nurses, Therapists, Dietitians are a resource that needs to be carefully selected and a positive relationship developed and nurtured to help overcome present and prevent future health issues Complementary & Alternative

 The Person– Health can no longer be an observer sport.
 Personal leadership, management and accountability are the key.
 This doesn’t mean that we need to go it alone.
 It does mean that we need to want health more than we want disease.
 We need to actively engage with first ourselves and then to proactively engage with those professionals and services that can help us plan and live a life focused on health, not disease.